Student Leadership Development

 Results: Some of the skills the students exercised were adaptability, compromise, listening, decision making, deliberation, discussion, and resilience.
 The project included daily reflections that identified successes and failures, as well as opportunities and challenges.

 Student Athletic Leadership Team (SALT)

 SALT is a group of non-captain juniors and seniors from each varsity team who meet monthly to discuss how they can best serve as leaders in their teams and for fellow students.
-Led by Assistant Athletic Director, Deb Savino, with Ann Brock as one of the advisors, SALT students set the monthly meeting agenda.
-Topics discussed include addressing teammates not "pulling their weight," approaching coaches respectfully and encouraging fellow students to support less well-attended athletic events.
-The topics led to the creation of initiatives by Brock.
+Led by Assistant Athletic Director, Angel Trimble, SALT students set the monthly meeting agenda.
+Topics discussed include addressing teammates not "pulling their weight," approaching coaches respectfully, and encouraging fellow students to support less well-attended athletic events.

 SALT members were trained to lead their peers through implementation of the initiatives, taking the first step in leading their teams to solutions.
 Students learned how to debrief and discuss the initiatives' application to their teams and others at school.

 McIntosh Leadership Center

 Named for Arch N. McIntosh, Jr., Latin's Headmaster from 2001-2019, the McIntosh Leadership Center is scheduled to open in early 2020.
 Centrally located in the heart of campus, the building is currently home to the World Languages and Upper School History departments and will be renovated to serve as a “hub” for students of all grade levels and a destination for students to learn, collaborate, and grow as leaders in our Latin community and in Charlotte.

 - A bridge that connects the McIntosh Leadership Center to our signature covered walkways and main pedestrian thoroughfare of campus

 - A Student Commons area which offers students a space to dine, gather, and study